runsecret/rsec/README.md

 rsec://myvault/kv.azure.de/MySecret?version=1.0
 ```

-### Hashicorp Vault
+### HashiCorp Vault

-Supports both versions of the KV secret engine (v1 and v2) and credential-based secret enginees such as database, aws, rabbitmq, etc.
+Supports both versions of the KV secret engine (v1 and v2) and credential-based secret engines such as database, AWS, RabbitMQ, etc.

 **Authentication:**
 - Currently supports token-based authentication via one of the following methods: